Riversharp4/Maths-PSMT/README.md

 if (rectprismModel[0, 0] == "wl")
 ```

 After that the second dimension’s contents is [“parsed”](https://docs.microsoft.com/en-us/dotnet/api/system.single.parse?view=netframework-4.7.1) (In this context parsing is the process of turning a string into a float).
-This value is then applied to the newly named float variable wlAmount.
-Thus making wlAmount equal to the parsed value.
+This value is then applied to the newly named float variable *wlAmount*.
+Thus making *wlAmount* equal to the parsed value.

 ```csharp
 // Parses array for float